LibraryCarpentry/lc-sql/episodes/03-aggregation.md

 There are many other aggregate functions included in SQL including `MAX`, `MIN`, and `AVG`.

+> ## Challenge
+>
+> Write a query that returns the total, average, minimum and maximum number of
+> citations of all of the articles.
+{: .challenge}

 Now, let's see how many articles were published in each journal.
 We do this using a `GROUP BY` clause